 In this article, I will show you how to deploy Google Chrome using Intune (a.k.a.
 MEM).
-The Intune Google Chrome browser application deployment can be LOB or Win32 App.
+Intune makes it easier to package and deploy Chrome browser to endpoints.

-The Google Chrome browser is a popular browser and is used by many around the world.
+Google Chrome browser is a popular browser and a strong competitor of Microsoft Edge browser.
+Although both are built with chromium, Microsoft Edge is more popular browser than Google Chrome.
 With Intune as MDM, you can deploy and manage Chrome browser efficiently.

-Deploying Google Chrome browser using Intune involves 3 steps:
+The high-level steps to deploy Google Chrome browser using Intune include:

 - Download the Chrome installer

-- Create a New application for Chrome in Intune
+- Create a New application for Google Chrome in Intune Portal

-- Deploy the Chrome browser to your computers managed by Intune
+- Assign or Deploy Chrome browser to your computers managed by Intune

 Some examples of application deployments in Intune include:

 - Deploy Microsoft 365 Apps with Intune | Endpoint Manager